 Remember that it is just to see Kilimanjaro in the distance.
-If you are going to do that, it might be worth visiting Kilimanjaro National Park, at 128km from Arusha.
+If you are going to do that, it might be worth visiting Kilimanjaro National Park, 128km from Arusha.

 With lots of superhubs National parks, cultural background, nature, and wildlife, attracting a large number of tourists each year.
-Also Arusha the gateway to a Safari in Tanzania offers Unique Tanzanian Trips for hiking, treks tours holidays in the Exciting nature of wild in Tanzania safari.
+Also Arusha the gateway to a Safari in Tanzania offers Unique Tanzanian Trips for hiking, treks tours holidays in the Exciting nature of the wild in Tanzania safari.

 How to Get Tanzania?